 - myelin (the fatty sheath that surrounds and protects nerve fibers),

 Many different cells are involved in the abnormal immune response seen in MS. Two important types of immune cells are T cells and B cells.

 - T cells become activated in the lymph system and in MS, enter the CNS through blood vessels.
 Once in the CNS, T cells release chemicals that cause inflammation and damage.
 This results in damage to myelin, nerve fibers and the cells that make myelin.
 T cells are also important to help activate B cells and call on other immune system cells to participate in the immune attack.

 - T regulatory cells, a type of T cell, dampen or turn off inflammation.
 In MS, T regulatory cells to not function correctly and do not effectively turn off inflammation.

-- B cells become activated in the blood with the help of T cells.
-B cells produce antibodies and in MS these cause damage in the CNS.
+- B cells become activated with the help of T cells.
+B cells produce antibodies and stimulate other proteins and in MS, these cause damage in the CNS.